 Business intelligence, or BI, is an umbrella term that refers to a variety of software applications used to analyze an organization’s raw data.
 BI as a discipline is made up of several related activities, including data mining, online analytical processing, querying and reporting.

-Now that definition from from CIO.com can be a little confusing so I will try and boil it down to the key points and what you need to focus on to begin using these techniques and tools.
+Now that definition from CIO.com can be a little confusing so I will try and boil it down to the key points and what you need to focus on to begin using these techniques and tools.

 First and Most Important, What’s The Benefit: Organizations use BI to improve decision making, cut costs and identify new prospects and develop new engagement and funding opportunities.
 So many folks throw the term BIG DATA out and around and everyone is in pursuit of it, but what’s the goal?
 What do you plan to do once you have accomplished your goal of BIG DATA?